yuxki/vim-pkm-api/README.md

 Postions the cursor at the word in the line quickly.

-#### 2. Yank Clip
+#### 2. Yank Clip Menu
 ![Demo4](assets/yank_clip_img.png?raw=true)

 Clips and manages yanked text.

-Yank and clip with <C-Y> in visual mode.
+Yank and clip with \<C-Y> in visual mode.
 And Run `YankClipMenu` to open the clip board.
 ```
 :YankClipMenu
 ```
-The Clip board displays key mapped text that clipped by <C-Y>.
+The Clip board displays key that mapped clipped text.
 When text includes multiple line, it displayed like "first line ... last line".

 The behavior of key selection is changed by the modes.